 The rule book provides for General Meetings 'off-line' through video conferencing, and online collaborative decision-making technologies.
-All classes of member (except supporters) can propose resolutions, participate, speak (after 3 months) and vote (after 6 months) in General Meetings.
-Founders are exempt from the 3 and 6 month rules on speaking and voting.
+All classes of member (except supporters) can propose resolutions, participate, speak (after three months) and vote (after six months) in General Meetings.
+Founders are exempt from the three and six month rules on speaking and voting.
 An executive team / CEO can negotiate contracts and enter into them with board approval.

-Yes - Resonate adapted V2.1 FairShares Model Rules for Cooperatives and registered their cooperative under Industrial and Provident Society laws in Ireland.
+Yes - Resonate adapted V2.1 FairShares Model Rules for Co-operatives and registered their co-operative under Industrial and Provident Society laws in Ireland.
 They display the FairShares Logo on the constitution filed with the regulator and provide a page where they describe how they implement their co-operative values through use of the FairShares Model.

-Yes - the 'stream to own' system is highly innovate and their mission is to reframe how music streaming services operate, and champion both artist and fan ownership of the music industry.
+Yes - the 'stream to own' system is highly innovative, and their mission is to reframe how music streaming services operate and champion both artist and fan ownership of the music industry.
 Platform co-operatives are also regarded as an innovation because they switch from a local to global audience and present a new form of co-operation where the common bond is around the product rather than relationship to the co-operative (as a worker or consumer).

-FairShares Principle Overall
+Fair Overall

 Case Name (Filename in DropBox) Author 1 2 3 4 5 Score

-English-01-Resonate SEi 3 3 3 2 3 2.8
+01-Resonate SEi 3 3 3 2 3 2.8

-Comments: Registered FairShares Cooperative in Ireland.
+Comments: Registered FairShares Co-operative in Ireland.